Skip to content

 Key Configuration Points

-• Subscribe to Microsoft 365 Message Center for Power Platform and Copilot Studio updates
+• Subscribe to Microsoft 365 Message Center for Power Platform, Microsoft Copilot Studio, and Microsoft 365 Copilot updates

-• Configure Azure Service Health alerts for relevant services
+• Configure Azure Service Health alerts (via Azure Monitor action groups) for the Microsoft.PowerPlatform and dependent resource providers

 Zone-Specific Requirements